erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 I was overweight Cloudflare for a long time and am finally taking profits.
 It was one hell of a ride from $180 in 2021 to the bottom in 2022 where I bought as low as $39.
 In the end, I have a multi-bagger.
-The price has gone 5x those $39 to $199!
+The price has gone 5x those $39 shares to $199!
+Only Tesla, Nvidia, Spotify and Coinbase have achieved better returns for me.
 Cloudflare is going to win at AI by being an internet advocate and mediary between the hyperscalers and the web.

 Sold: 66 Shares